pedronachtigall/ToxCodAn-Genome/Guide/README.md

 **Retrieve all full-length CDSs**

-Here, we use [orfipy](https://github.com/urmi-21/orfipy) to retrieve all full-length CDSs present in the assembled transcripts.
-Then, we remove redundancy by clustering 100% identical full-length CDSs using our script ```RemoveRedundancy.py``` and translate into peptide to perform similarity search.
+Retrieve all full-length CDSs present in the assembled transcripts using [orfipy](https://github.com/urmi-21/orfipy).
+Then, remove redundancy by clustering 100% identical full-length CDSs using our script ```RemoveRedundancy.py``` and translate CDSs into peptides to perform a similarity search.

 ```
 orfipy SRRxxxxxx_all_assemblies.fasta --dna orfs.fa --include-stop --start ATG --min 200 --max 8000 --procs 20 --table 1 --outdir orfs_out